samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Cylinder [Area of Effect]

 A Cylinder is an [area of effect](#AreaofEffect) that extends in straight lines from a point of origin located at the center of the circular top or bottom of the Cylinder.
-The effect that creates a Cylinder specifies the radius of the Cylinder’s base and the Cylinder’s height.
+The effect that creates a Cylinder specifies the radius of the Cylinder's base and the Cylinder's height.

-A Cylinder’s point of origin is included in the area of effect.
+A Cylinder's point of origin is included in the area of effect.

 ---